lawrencecrane/evolving-database-strategy/README.md

 - PostgreSQL for database
 - Node.js (TypeScript) is used for executing these changes

 Any and all of these could be implemented with another language or technology.
-The important aspect here, is the design pattern how this is implemented, not with what this is implemented.
+The important aspect here is the design pattern how this is implemented, not with what this is implemented.

 ## Design Pattern